ardominguezm/ardominguezm.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

-I study topological and geometric methods for complex systems, with applications in financial markets, physiology, and neuroscience.
+I study topological data analysis and geometric methods with machine learning approaches for the analysis of complex systems, with applications in financial markets, physiology, and neuroscience.